songquanpeng/one-api/README.en.md

 # One API

-_✨ A OpenAI key management & redistribution system ✨_
+_✨ An OpenAI key management & redistribution system, easy to deploy & use ✨_

 </div>